filipvanlaenen/eopaod/README.md

 conventions:

 * Polling firm: name of the polling firm
-** If there are already other polls registered for that polling firm, reuse the name
+  * If there are already other polls registered for that polling firm, reuse the name
-** If there aren't already other polls registered for that polling firm, try to find out the polling firm's proper name, i.e. the way they refer to themselves, e.g. on their web site or in their report ** If more than one polling firm is involved in a poll, concatenate the names using commas (`,`) and `and`
+  * If there aren't already other polls registered for that polling firm, try to find out the polling firm's proper name, i.e. the way they refer to themselves, e.g. on their web site or in their report
+  * If more than one polling firm is involved in a poll, concatenate the names using commas (`,`) and `and`
 * Commissionners: same as for the polling firms, or `N/A` if there's not commissionner for the poll
+* Fieldwork Start: the start date of the fieldwork, formatted as `YYYY-MM-DD`
+* Fieldwork End: the end date of the fieldwork, formatted as `YYYY-MM-DD`
+  * Polls are sorted in descending order on Fieldwork End first, and Fieldwork Start after that